Virginia Republican candidates for governor show grip Trump has on party

 President Biden won Virginia, which has voted Democratic in presidential races since 2008, by more than 450,000 votes.
 Northam cannot run for reelection because the state bans consecutive terms by governors.

-Youngkin is trying to build on doubts about the outcome 2020 election with his "Election Integrity Taskforce" that calls, in part, for more observers and voting machine audits.
+Youngkin is tapping into doubts about the outcome of the 2020 election with his "Election Integrity Taskforce" that calls, in part, for more observers and voting machine audits.
 Snyder has released a similar policy plan, and has said he wants "NFL-style scouting reports" on election officials for the November election.

 "President Biden is our president.
 He was inaugurated," Youngkin said when asked if he trusts the 2020 election results.
 "I do think that process improvements go and push out doubt."